Home » Maps

 Cape Verde & Upper Guinea

 Still there’s plenty of evidence that people from outside of Guiné Bissau & Casamance kept entering Cape Verde not only in the 1500’s/1600’s but also in the 1700’s and 1800’s.
-The trading and cultural connections of Cape Verde & Guiné Bissau with Luso Africans, settled outside of Guiné Bissau/Casamance are probably the main reason behind this.
-Capeverdean priests being reported to visit (irregularly) Luso-African settlements in Gambia and Sierra Leone still in the 1700’s.
+The trading and cultural connections of Cape Verde & Guiné Bissau with Luso Africans operating outside of Guiné Bissau/Casamance are probably the main reason behind this.
+Cape Verdean priests have been reported to still visit (irregularly) Luso-African settlements in Gambia and Sierra Leone in the 1700’s.
 Even more so Luso Africans outside of Guiné Bissau would be connected with Luso Africans in Cacheu and Bissau in Guiné Bissau which functioned as regional entrepots based on relay trading.
 Additionally continued English/French slave imports in the early 1700’s from Senegambia proper have been documented for Cape Verde.

-Besides mere continuation of already exisiting trading patterns it can be argued that Capeverdean based traders and Luso African traders also expanded (volume of trading goods and areas being serviced) and enhanced/innovated (new products and markets) regional trade.
-Naturally they were motivated by selfinterest (just like their African trading partners) but leaving aside the socially disrupting slave trade possibly they actually also might have generated some positive effects for local economies.
+Besides mere continuation of already exisiting trading patterns it can be argued that Cape Verde-based traders and Luso African traders also expanded (volume of trading goods and areas being serviced) and enhanced/innovated (new products and markets) regional trade.
+Naturally they were motivated by selfinterest (just like their African trading partners).
+But leaving aside the socially disrupting slave trade possibly they actually also might have generated some positive effects for local economies.
 Especially the Colombian Exchange of crops (maize, manioc, etc.) might have been beneficial.

 Trade between CV & Guine ca. 1580